All Episodes

 I'm in a feud right now.

-I think that that's that's the kind of stereotyping that has gotten the country in the trouble that we're in now, the division we are in right now.
+I think that that's the kind of stereotyping that has gotten the country in the trouble that we're in now, the division we are in right now.

 Look at the record unemployment.